In Game

 The Wall of Honor proudly honors outstanding players from throughout Brewers history.
 Take a minute to view the Wall of Honor and remember all of your favorite Brewers from the past.

-Miller Park is home to one of the best values in the majors as you can get tickets to a Brewers game for as little as $1.
+American Family Field is home to one of the best values in the majors as you can get tickets to a Brewers game for as little as $1.
 Uecker Seat tickets go on sale the day of the game and give fans access to slightly obstructed seats behind home plate.
 If you’re looking to go to a Brewers game for cheap, then you can’t beat the Uecker Seats.

 Whether you’re sitting in the Uecker Seats or not, take some time to head up there and check out the Bob Uecker Last Row Statue.
 The statue pays tribute to the legendary broadcaster and the famous commercial starring him.